Unity-Technologies/iOSNativeCodeSamples/Graphics/MetalNativeShader/README.md

 	METAL_BUFFER_INPUT(ColorInput, 1, _ColorBuffer)

+As metal do not have implicit UAV counters, unity is forced to allocate extra space in all Compute Buffers, so you also need `METAL_BUFFER_INPUT_DATA` to extract data pointer.
+Arguments are: first is the type of element, second is the property name.

+	METAL_BUFFER_INPUT_DATA(ColorInput, _ColorBuffer)

 Use `METAL_CONST_MATRIX` and `METAL_CONST_VECTOR` to mark uniform declarations.
 Arguments are: `METAL_CONST_VECTOR(type, dim, name)` and `METAL_CONST_MATRIX(type, rows, cols, name)`

 	struct Globals